Survey of Information Encoding Techniques for DNA

-One of the first works~\cite{Ailenberg2009AnDNA} to move beyond a basic proof of concept storing simple text messages, archives text, image and music.
-The encoding is fundamentally based on an improved Huffman code, building upon previous methods such as \cite{Smith2003SomeDNA}.
-The files stored are not digital information stored in a format such as \texttt{.mp3, .png}, etc. Instead, music is encoded as a series of notes, with additional rhythm information, while for images, it is only possible to encode a series of primitives (circle, ellipse, line, rectangle) along with their position (and orientation).
+This is one of the first works to move beyond a basic proof of concept storing simple text messages.
+It archives text, image and music.
+The encoding is fundamentally based on an improved Huffman code, building upon previous methods such as the Huffman method described in Smith et al.~\cite{Smith2003SomeDNA} (Section~\ref{sss:smith_huffman}).
+The stored files are not in a standard digital format such as \texttt{.mp3}, \texttt{.png}, etc. Instead, music is encoded as a series of notes, with additional rhythm information, while for images, it is only possible to encode a series of primitives (circle, ellipse, line, rectangle) along with their position (and orientation).

-The approach uses two components, the index plasmid as well as the information plasmid.
-The \textit{index plasmid} is responsible for holding metadata such as title, authors, size of library and primer information.
-Similarly to Bancroft et al~\cite{Bancroft2001Long-TermDNA}, the index information is flanked by unique primers, and thus is easy to find, amplify and decode.
-However, as opposed to Bancroft, the sequencing primers, needed to find the actual data, are not themselves stored in the index plasmid, but in the information section of the library.
+The approach uses two components: the index plasmid and the information plasmid.
+The index plasmid is responsible for holding metadata such as title, authors, size of library and primer information.
+Similarly to Bancroft et al.~\cite{Bancroft2001Long-TermDNA} (Section~\ref{sse:bancroft}), the index information is flanked by unique primers, and thus is easy to find, amplify and decode.
+However, in contrast with~\cite{Bancroft2001Long-TermDNA}, the sequencing primers needed to find the actual data are not themselves stored in the index plasmid but in the information plasmid of the library---this is termed the iDNA in~\cite{Bancroft2001Long-TermDNA}, and we will reuse the term henceforth when the same method is used.
 Thus the index is responsible only for information and structure describing the actual data.

 The approach encodes text, music and images.
-To distinguish between the type of content encoded, it is prepended by \textit{tx*}, \textit{mu*} and \textit{im*} respectively.
+To distinguish between the type of content encoded, it is prepended by \textit{tx*}, \textit{mu*} and \textit{im*}, respectively.